rubyforgood/casa/README.md

   - On a Mac, you can use [brew install postgres](https://wiki.postgresql.org/wiki/Homebrew) OR brew postgresql-upgrade-database if you have an older version of postgres, or use [Postgres.app](https://postgresapp.com/).
   - If you're on Ubuntu/WSL, use `sudo apt-get install libpq-dev` so the gem can install.
 [Use the Postgres repo for Ubuntu or WSL to get the server and client tools](https://www.postgresql.org/download/linux/ubuntu/).
   - If you're using Docker, do what you need to do.

+**Mailcatcher**

+1. Install the [Mailcatcher](https://mailcatcher.me) gem: `gem install mailcatcher`
+2. Start mailcatcher on the command line: `mailcatcher`
+3. All mail sent in development can be viewed at http://localhost:1080

 **Chromedriver**